-At the top of the list of success factors, there is the very old school traditional RACI concept, while some of the key aspects of Agile, such as the incremental and experimental approach, are at the bottom of the list.
+At the top of the list of success factors, there is the very old-school traditional RACI concept, while some of the key aspects of Agile, such as the incremental and experimental approach, are at the bottom of the list.
 That also suggests a lack of alignment with the Lean and Agile principles and the Agile mindset.

 In 2015 Yoox and Net-a-Porter merge created YOOX Net-a-Porter Group (YNAP), an Italian online fashion retailer.
 Yoox was founded in Milan in 2000.
 Net-a-Porter was founded in London in 2000.

-Yoox concept is to buy up overstocked or unsold items from previous seasons and sell them online at discounted outlet prices.
+Yoox’s concept is to buy up overstocked or unsold items from previous seasons and sell them online at discounted outlet prices.
 Net-a-Porter was developed from the concept of a magazine in website format where users could ‘click’ to buy while trying to source products online for a fashion shoot.

 The group in 2018 had about 5000 employees.

-Prior to the merge, both Yoox and Net-a-Porter were adopting Agile ways of working and trying to improve the technical quality of their platforms to support their growing number of customers and to match the evolving expectations of the tech-savvy customers.
+Prior to the merge, both Yoox and Net-a-Porter were adopting Agile ways of working and trying to improve the technical quality of their platforms to support their growing number of customers and to match the evolving expectations of tech-savvy customers.
 At that time a strategic decision was taken to build a single technology platform that would be shared across all the group’s subsidiaries.

 Prior to the merger a decision was made to bring in IBM as a partner, and Chief Technology Officer Alex Alexander, hired for his understanding of IBM’s software, was tasked with leading the transformation.
-The goal was to migrate the exiting platform to IBM products such as:
+The goal was to migrate the existing platform to IBM products such as:

 – IBM Sterling Order Management